graalvm/graal-languages-demos/graalpy/graalpy-spring-boot-pygal-charts/README.md

 ./mvnw package spring-boot:run
 ```

-When the demo runs, open the follwing URLs in a browser:
+When the demo runs, open the following URLs in a browser:

 | URL                           | Service                       |
 |:------------------------------|:------------------------------|